 “Blessed Lord, who caused all holy Scriptures to be written for our learning: Grant us so to hear them, read, mark, learn, and inwardly digest them” (Book of Common Prayer, p.
 236)

-We are Trinitarian – Believing in God as Father, Son, and Holy Spirit
+We are Trinitarian – believing in God as Father, Son, and Holy Spirit

 As Episcopalians, we are followers of Jesus Christ, our Lord, and we believe in the Father, Son, and Holy Spirit.
 The Trinity is a perfect relationship of love in which neither unity nor distinctness of the divine persons is compromised.
 God’s life is understood to be dynamic, loving, and available to be shared in relationship with humanity for salvation.